weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 the same number of minus signs are needed on each side of (68) to produce increasing rearrangements.

-We turn to the proof of (¢).
-If fis a 0-form of class ¢’ in V, then
+We turn to the proof of (c).
+If fis a 0-form of class c’ in V, then

 Six) =f(T(x), df= LDS XY) dy;
 By the chain rule, it follows that